-Columbia University is one of twenty-five type 1 diabetes TrialNet International Clinical Centers at the forefront of type 1 diabetes research.
+Columbia University is one of twenty-two type 1 diabetes TrialNet International Clinical Centers at the forefront of type 1 diabetes research.
 Led by Robin Goland, MD, the TrialNet team at Columbia University is dedicated to preventing type 1 diabetes and stopping disease progression by preserving insulin production before and after diagnosis.

 Dr. Robin Goland, J. Merrill Eastman Professor of Clinical Diabetes, Professor of Medicine and Pediatrics at Columbia University, directs the patient care and clinical research programs at the Berrie Center.
 She was instrumental in establishing the Naomi Berrie Diabetes Center in July 1998.
 Under the leadership of Dr. Goland and Berrie Center Co-Director Dr. Rudolph Leibel, the Berrie Center has become recognized nationally and internationally for excellence and innovation in patient care and research in diabetes.
 Dr. Goland has a B.A. from Harvard University and an M.D. from Columbia University College of Physicians & Surgeons.
 She was a resident and chief medical resident at NY-Presbyterian Hospital and did her endocrinology research training at Columbia University.